ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     {{binding-keys}}.
 The `proof` field is REQUIRED.

 jwk (object)
-: Value of the public key as a JSON Web Key {{RFC7517}}.
-The object MUST
+: The public key and its properties represented as a JSON Web Key {{RFC7517}}.
-            contain an "alg" field which is used to validate the signature.
-            The object MUST contain the "kid" field to identify the key.
+    A JWK MUST contain the "alg" (Algorithm) and "kid" (Key ID) parameters.
+The `alg` parameter MUST NOT be `none`.
+The JWK x5c (X.509 Certificate Chain) parameter MAY be used to provide X.509 representation of the provided public key.

 cert (string)
 : PEM serialized value of the certificate used to